ImageMagick/Usage-Markdown/canvas/index.md

 Other than using a specific color, only the "`-gamma`" operator is truly flexible enough to generate a canvas of any primary/secondary color.
 You basically use `0` to zero out a channel, and `-1` to maximize a channel values.

-For example here I generate a yellow canvas...
+For example, here I generate a yellow canvas...

 ~~~
 convert  test.png  -gamma -1,-1,0  -alpha off  yellow_gamma.png